Turkesterone: Benefits, Side Effects & Results

 Does Turkesterone Cause Hair Loss?

-Theoretically, turkesterone does not bind to the androgen receptor and thus shouldn’t cause androgenic side effects, such as hair loss, acne vulgaris, or benign prostatic hyperplasia.
+Theoretically, turkesterone does not bind to the androgen receptor and thus should not cause androgenic side effects, such as hair loss, acne vulgaris, or benign prostatic hyperplasia.

 However, a few users have complained of acne and hair loss on-cycle.